Oxygen Not Included: Accolades

 Oxygen Not Included was nominated for "Strategy/Simulation Game of the Year" at the 23rd Annual D.I.C.E.
 Awards, and for "Strategy/Simulation" at the 2020 Webby Awards.

+Legacy

+Away Team, a survival crafting game set in the world of Oxygen Not Included, was announced in June 2025.
+In April 2026, Klei showcased multiplayer functionality and announced a playtest.